Fzsm/FPGA-course/README.md

 # FPGA-course
-# QIAU Logic Circuits and Computer Architecture Laboratory
+# Logic Circuits and Computer Architecture Laboratory
 This repository contains VHDL and Verilog code examples related to the Logic Circuits and Computer Architecture Laboratory course at QIAU (Qazvin Islamic Azad University).

 ## About the Course